kopiro/homebridge-tapo-camera/README.md

           streamUser: "__STREAM_USER__",

           // Optionals, don't put them in the config if you need the default values
-          pullInterval: 60000, // Numbers of milleseconds after we update accessories by polling
+          pullInterval: 60000, // Numbers of milliseconds after we update accessories by polling
           debug: false, // Enables verbose logs in the video-ffmpeg plugin
           disableStreaming: false, // Disables the video feed
           disablePrivacyAccessory: false, // Disables the privacy accessory